actris-cloudnet/dataportal/docs/data-upload-v2.md

 I addition to the mandatory fields above, there is one optional field:

 - `appendable`: Setting this to true indicates that the user is going send the same file multiple times, with more data in each submission.
-Used with instruments that append data to a single daily file instead of saving multiple files per day.
+Used with instruments that append data to a single daily file instead of providing multiple files per day.
+Default is `false`, when a new version of the submitted file is always saved - even if the same filename has been submitted earlier.

 Example JSON for uploading a file named `201030_020000_P06_ZEN.LV1`: